 Some providers may advertise a lower price for people with lower vision correction requirements (only), the price will go up from there based on your prescription.
 In reality, very few patients actually qualify for the advertised $299 price.

 Many discount providers quote a price based on the laser platform used.
 They will offer you advanced technology, at an additional cost.
 Premium providers like Barnet Dulaney Perkins Eye Center, are constantly at the forefront of advanced technology.

-- Femtosecond lasers to create the initial flap, considered to be the pinnacle of laser technology
+- Femtosecond lasers to create the initial flap, are considered to be the pinnacle of laser technology

-- Wavefront guided lasers that allow surgeons to map defects in the optical system of the eye.
+- Wavefront-guided lasers allow surgeons to map defects in the optical system of the eye.

 - Topography guided LASIK which has proven to enhance the effects of LASIK.

 3. What Procedure Will Provide the Best Results?

 While LASIK surgery has provided millions of people with great vision results, it’s not always the right choice for everyone.
 The Implantable Contact Lens (ICL) may be an alternative for patients with thin corneas or higher myopic nearsightedness.
 Should your prescription change, ICL is replaceable to maintain your vision for years to come.